wakgill/mkg/_posts/2020-06-03-atlantis-news.md

 ["Atlantis I Is Launched."
 "Population Explotion Reaches Atlantis."
 "Publishing Company is Formed,"](https://drive.google.com/file/d/1U-vpUeVBde4BRH8JHaF4C3Bxu8owvQ1X/view?usp=sharing) Keating & Stanley 1972:

 >"Stage One of Operation Atlantis has been initiated," said the smiling Mr. Stiefel, "and now there exists a small spot on the surface of the globe where anyone who believes in individual liberty can find others who sharer his feelings and who are actively working to bring about a new, free society."

+## Appendix

+["Your Global Alternative: Communes, Experiments, Jails and HideyHoles,"(https://drive.google.com/file/d/1U-vpUeVBde4BRH8JHaF4C3Bxu8owvQ1X/view?usp=sharing) Esquire Magazine, September 1970:

+>They’re not just interested in a floating community, but an honest-to-God independent country… How are they doing to do it?
+They’re going to build an island, baby, in the middle of the ocean

 ### Citing this work